TheMegistone4Ever/COMP/README.md

 algorithm (`get_order`).
 The duration of each subproblem (an LP task) is estimated using an empirical formula derived from statistical analysis of the standard simplex method's performance:

 $$
 \text{Operations} \approx |0.63 \cdot m^{2.96} \cdot n^{0.02} \cdot (\ln n)^{1.62} + 4.04 \cdot m^{-4.11} \cdot n^{2.92}|
 $$

-where $m$ is the number of constraints and $n$ is the number of variables in the LP problem.
+Where $m$ is the number of constraints and $n$ is the number of variables in the LP problem.
 The heuristic uses this estimated duration to balance the load across available processing threads.

 ## 3. Prerequisites